 - Ethics Training: After someone has been elected or appointed to a governing board, they must pass state-mandated ethics training to understand conflict-of-interest law.

 - Open Meeting Law: The Commonwealth of Massachusetts has careful rules around the operation of open meetings to ensure clarity and transparency.

-- Public Records Access Guidelines: If you're interested in obtaining a copy of a public record, please consult these guidelines to understand how the process works.
+- Public Records Requests: If you're interested in obtaining a copy of a public record, please consult this page to access the Public Records Requests web portal as well as guidelines to understand how the process works.

 - Special Laws: Similar to Accepted Statutes, but are laws with specific language about the Town.

 - Vital Records: Birth certificates, marriage licenses, and death certificates which are kept by the Town Clerk.